Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 BuildLog vs. Generic Reporting Tools

 BuildLog is purpose-built for daily field reporting.
 It does not try to replace your project management system.
-It produces the daily documentation that feeds into those systems.
+It produces the daily field documentation that feeds into those systems.

 Who Uses BuildLog in Oil and Gas